 (Joined/trained with Iona in 2007)

 B.A., FCIPD, T Dip IT, HE Certificate in Counselling, MSc Mental Health, PGCE

-She changed career direction some years ago, and trained as a counsellor and mental health practitioner while at the same time moving into the areas of counselling, mental health support and disability advice within further and higher education.
+She changed career direction some years ago and trained as a counsellor and mental health practitioner while at the same time moving into the areas of counselling, mental health support and disability advice within further and higher education.
 More recently she qualified as a specialist teacher and assessor.
-She currently works part-time as a Mental Health and Dyslexia Adviser for University of London.
+She currently works part-time as a Mental Health and Dyslexia Adviser for the University of London.
 She also works on a freelance basis in the areas of DSA assessing, mentoring and provision of consultancy advice in regard to disability practice and legislation within both the FE and HE sectors.
 She has a particular interest in the way that accessing education can promote greater practical and emotional independence for students with mental health difficulties and other disabilities.